“Trust your gut feeling!”

 Here’s what to eat:

 - Healthy sources of omega-3 fatty acids such as salmon, sardines, tuna and cod.
-Nuts like almond, pecans, Brazil nuts and macadamia are also rich in healthy fats.
+Nuts like almonds, pecans, Brazil nuts and macadamia are also rich in healthy fats.

 - Leafy greens, cruciferous veggies, legumes, sea vegetables, citrus fruits and all kinds of berries.
 Grass-fed meat, organic chicken and eggs are also excellent foods to boost GABA.
 Organic cocoa and a glass of wine are also good once in a while.
 These foods have high glutamic acid, a natural compound that can help make GABA.
 They are also rich in flavonoids or natural plant substances that have potent antioxidant and anti-inflammatory effects.